 What happens when the Content Exploration Service fails?

 If the Content Exploration Service stops working, any search requests for the content type it provides would fail to appear on the search results.
-Subsequent requests are routed to a healthy instance of the service.
-If the Content Exploration Service doesn’t start up on the node, you can try to start the service manually by running the following command:
+If multiple instances of the service are installed, subsequent requests are routed to a healthy instance.

 The Content Exploration Service has the ability to scale up as needed but based on the available memory on the node.
 However, there is a memory allocation set by default that determines the maximum amount of memory that can be used by the service.
 While it is not typically recommended that you change this setting if you are seeing performance issues due to insufficient memory allocation, you can run the following commands to change the maximum memory allocation setting.